axiel7/MoeList/README.md

 * [Coil](https://github.com/coil-kt/coil)

 # Building
-Put the following on your local.properties file:
+Put the following in a new ./private.properties file:

 ```properties
 CLIENT_ID="your_mal_api_client_id"